SpringerPE/cf-grafana-buildpack/README.md

 Cloudfoundry buildpack to deploy grafana 6 and get it automatically configured.
-This buildpack is able to automatically setup a database from a service broker instance (bot mysql and postgres are supported) if no database connection is provided it will use a sqlite database.
+This buildpack is able to automatically setup a database from a service broker instance (both mysql and postgres are supported) if no database connection is provided it will use a sqlite database.

 When you can skip having a proper DB (mysql or postgres):